-In Well-Read Mom, women read more and read well.
+It is our vision that in Well-Read Mom, women read more and read well.
 Our hope is to deepen the awareness of meaning hidden in each woman's daily life, elevate the cultural conversation, and revitalize reading literature from books.
+Our goals are: